Gig Harbor Invitational

-I was a PF debater all four years of high school and do British Parliamentary debate in college.
-I won state for PF in my senior year and have had similar success in college.
+I was a PF debater all four years of high school and do British Parliamentary debate in college (8 years total).
 I've also coached PF, LD and middle school Parli since graduating.

 - If I can't understand you, I'll say "clear".